AbdelrahmanGPT/FCDSlib/README.md

 - Built **independently from scratch**
 - Designed specifically for **academic software development**
 - Structured as both a **learning tool and productivity framework**
+- ⚡ Fully optimized for performance
+- 🛡️ Designed with robust exception handling in all modules
 - Focused on improving real developer experience for students

 ---